minashafiabadii-wq/Physics-Guided-Residual-ML/README.md

-# Physics-Guided Residual Machine Learning for Geomechanical Stress Profiles
+# Physics-Guided Residual Machine Learning for Cross-Well Stress Profile Reproduction

 This repository contains the Python implementation associated with the manuscript: